mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 #### In-Class Discussions

 The in-class discussion will follow the think-pair-share format.
 - **Think**.
-The presentor or the instructor will provoke students' thinking with a question.
+The presenter or the instructor will provoke students' thinking with a question.
 The students should take one or two minutes just to THINK about the question.
 - **Pair**.
 Using designated partners (such as with Clock Buddies), nearby